 Attention deficit hyperactivity disorder (ADHD) is a mental health disorder that can cause above-normal levels of hyperactive and impulsive behaviors.
 People with ADHD may also have trouble focusing their attention on a single task or sitting still for long periods of time.

 Both adults and children can have ADHD.
-It’s a diagnosis recognized by the American Psychiatric Association (APA).
+It’s a diagnosis the American Psychiatric Association (APA) recognizes.
 Learn about types of ADHD and symptoms in both children and adults.

 A wide range of behaviors are associated with ADHD.
 Some of the more common ones include: